zhouyaoji/iot-java-sdk-sample-apps/README.md

 Compile and run the sample app

-You should see traffic on your Controller UI Under User Experience->Connected Devices For more details check out the official documentation
+You should see traffic on your Controller UI Under User Experience->Connected Devices.
+For more details check out the official documentation